What Is 15 Of 7

 • Cooking and Baking: Recipes often use ratios to specify ingredient proportions.

-• Construction and Engineering: Blueprints and designs frequently utilize ratios to scale dimensions.
+• Construction and Engineering: Blueprints and designs frequently work with ratios to scale dimensions.

 • Finance: Calculating interest rates and proportions of investments involve fractions.